 The challenging dynamics often experienced by regional leaders is on how to support their inhabitants to use natural resources to create jobs and develop themselves.
-Another important aspect worth mentioning here is that, the colonial and apartheid governments, used force in their operations.
+Another important aspect worth mentioning here is that the colonial and apartheid governments, used force in their operations.
 This made the black communities in Namibia fear them and not engage their leaders to discuss developmental issues.
-The new independent Namibia adopted the policy of decentralisation on which it promotes leader-community interaction concerning development.
+The new independent Namibia adopted the policy of decentralization on which it promotes leader-community interaction concerning development.
 It promotes open participation in development dialogue between Regional leadership and the communities they serve.
-[23] maintains that, the Government established thirteen (13) Regional Councils under the Act of 1992.
+[23] maintains that, the Government has established thirteen (13) Regional Councils under the Act of 1992.
 This was a plan to bring the government closer to the people especially the previous disadvantaged black people.
 The apartheid government operated on the principles of making the black people's living standard worse as compared to whites and the coloured people.
-This resulted in a widening of the gap between the black people who were seen as poor people and the white people who were seen as the rich people.
-At present, the majority of black people work for white people, but very few white people work for black people.
-This is a result of the apartheid system which taught people that black and white people are not equal.
+This resulted in widening the gap between the black people who are seen as poor people and the white people as rich people.
+At present the majority of black people work for white people, but very few white people work for black people.
+This is a result of the apartheid system which taught people that black and while people are not equal.

 [23], further observed that, after the establishment of Regional Councils in 1992, they were mandated to make sure that the living standards of the people were upgraded in all areas in order to reduce vulnerability and foster self-reliance among the communities of Namibia.
-This was with the intention of making the Namibian people equal, irrespective of skin colour and previous backgrounds.
+This was with the intention of making the Namibian people equal irrespective of skin color and previous backgrounds.

-Due to the fact that the colonial and apartheid governments were undemocratic, there was no opportunity for black people to ask their leaders to account for lack of development, and poverty became entrenched amongst them.
-It looks like even after independence, many inhabitants of Namibia and the Kavango East Region in particular are still afraid of confronting their leaders for lack of developmental activities or the provision of resources for development.
-As a result, they remain poor, unemployed, and live lives characterised by inequality.
-It seems that there has not been extensive education in the local communities, especially in the Rural Kavango East Region on their rights and powers as community members over their own elected regional leaders.
-Since the communities do not confront their regional leaders, the leaders choose to remain unsupportive to them.
+Because the colonial and apartheid governments were undemocratic, there was no opportunity for black people to ask their leaders to account for lack of development and poverty became entrenched amongst them.
+It looks like even after independence, many inhabitants of Namibia and Kavango East Region in particular are still afraid of confronting their leaders for lack of developmental activities or the provision of resources for development.
+As a result, they remain poor, unemployed, and live lives characterized by inequality.
+It seems that there has not been extensive education in the local communities especially in Rural Kavango East Region on their rights and powers as community members over their own elected regional leaders.
+Because the communities do not confront their regional leaders, the leaders choose to remain unsupportive to them.

 The use of natural resources can be a key to unlock developmental challenges in the Kavango East Region.
 There is need for leaders to pay attention to this and provide the needed assistance to the community.
-[40], agreed and said that the Kavango River flows through south eastern Angola towards Namibia, where there are a number of districts that have a high potential for irrigated and flood-recession agriculture.
-Initial surveys in this area indicated that the region could provide important agricultural and economic development opportunities in the future.
+[40], agrees and says the Kavango River flows through south eastern Angola towards Namibia, where there are a number of districts that have a high potential for irrigated and flood-recession agriculture.
+Initial surveys in this area indicate that the region could provide important agricultural and economic development opportunities in the future.
 The district administration in the region is in need of assistance, both technical and financial.